kirapythia/teppo-frontend/README.md

 ## Getting Started

-See [getting statrted](../../wiki/Getting-Started) for prerequisites and install instructions
+TODO See [Getting Started](../../wiki/Getting-Started) for prerequisites and install instructions

 ## Running the tests